Test in production without watermarks.

 End Sub

-After setting everything up, OpenTelemetry will begin tracking incoming HTTP requests and sending telemetry information to the configured Jaeger backend on its own.
+After setting everything up, OpenTelemetry will begin tracking incoming HTTP requests and sending telemetry information to the configured Jaeger backend automatically.

 You can check for traces in your Jaeger backend to confirm that OpenTelemetry is functioning properly.
 Open the Jaeger user interface (usually available at http://localhost:16686